 The programme offers a highly competitive education in modern microbiology.
-It gives a broad foundation of knowledge and generally important skills in microbiology and molecular biology.
+It offers a broad foundation of knowledge and generally important skills in microbiology and molecular biology.
 Within the programme, you can specialise further according to your own preferences, towards for example medical microbiology, biotechnology, or cellular or molecular microbiology.
-Knowledge about microbes and their diversity, physiology and genetics, as well as modern tools to study them are important and highly relevant for work or research in molecular biology, infectious diseases, and ecology, as well as for the exploration of microbes, for example, to produce bulk and fine products, food and pharmaceuticals, and for use in environmental biotechnology.
+Knowledge about microbes and their diversity, physiology and genetics, as well as modern tools to study them are important and highly relevant for work or research in molecular biology, infectious diseases and ecology, as well as for the exploration of microbes, for example, to produce bulk and fine products, food and pharmaceuticals, and for use in environmental biotechnology.

-Special features of the programme
+Special features of the programme:

-- Integration of basic research and applied microbiology.
+Integration of basic research and applied microbiology.

-- Learning in an international and research-intensive environment.
+Learning in an international and research-intensive environment.

-- Inquiry-based and research-based laboratory exercises.
+Inquiry-based and research-based laboratory exercises.